 Key points :

 - The pandemic is NOT over.
-The lives of our families and friends are still at risk.

 - Check your vehicle over carefully if it’s not been used for a while, paying particular attention to tyres and brakes.